SOC 2 Report: Building Trust Through Compliance

 How long does it take to prepare a SOC 2 report?

-The time to obtain your SOC 2 report depends on several factors – the type of SOC 2 report, the route to SOC 2, and the complexity of your organization.
+The time to obtain your SOC 2 report depends on several factors – the type of SOC 2 report, the route to SOC 2, and the complexity of your business processes.
 If you use a DIY approach or rope in an external consultant to get your report, you must set aside 3-6 months for audit preparation alone.

 Add to that the audit monitoring period of 3-12 months for SOC 2 Type 2, and the minimum time to procure a SOC 2 report is roughly six months!
 And that’s an optimistic bet.
 Type 1 takes lesser time in comparison.